-Dairy can produce mucus in the body and be inflammatory.
-If tolerated, eat organic, grass-fed, and fermented versions.
+If dairy is well-tolerated, eat organic, grass-fed, and fermented versions whenever possible.

-- If you have sensitivities, allergies, or increased mucus, avoid dairy (milk, cheese, yogurt, ice cream, etc.)

-- Goat's or sheep's milk, or cheeses and yogurts made from goat's or sheep's milk may be easier to digest

-- Add probiotics if needed •
+- If you have sensitivities, allergies, or increased mucus, avoid dairy (milk, cheese, yogurt, ice cream, etc.) - Goat's or sheep's milk, or cheeses and yogurts made from goat's or sheep's milk may be easier to digest - Add probiotics if needed o Butter o Kefir and yogurt o Ghee (clarified butter) o Whole milk and cheese

-- o Butter

-- o Ghee (clarified butter)

-- o Kefir and yogurt

-- o Whole milk and cheese